 It's important to highlight that in that diagram, you would be using a single custom API Gateway service facing multiple and different client apps.
 That fact can be an important risk because your API Gateway service will be growing and evolving based on many different requirements from the client apps.
-Eventually, it will be bloated because of those different needs and effectively it could be pretty similar to a monolithic application or monolithic service.
+Eventually, it will be bloated because of those different needs and effectively it could be similar to a monolithic application or monolithic service.
 That's why it's very much recommended to split the API Gateway in multiple services or multiple smaller API Gateways, one per client app form-factor type, for instance.

 You need to be careful when implementing the API Gateway pattern.
 Usually it isn't a good idea to have a single API Gateway aggregating all the internal microservices of your application.
 If it does, it acts as a monolithic aggregator or orchestrator and violates microservice autonomy by coupling all the microservices.

 Therefore, the API Gateways should be segregated based on business boundaries and the client apps and not act as a single aggregator for all the internal microservices.